Anglo-Amalgamated: History

 Cohen and Levy were both cinema owners and Cohen sold some of his cinemas to Levy.
-They decided to go into business together as Anglo-Amalgmated.
+They decided to go into business together as Anglo-Amalgamated.
 The company began as a distributor, putting out some Hal Roach re-issues and documentaries.
 They then signed a deal with American Leasing Corporation to distribute some American films in Britain.

 In 1951, the company moved into production with Assassin for Hire.
 This was made at Merton Park Studios, starting a close relationship between those studios and Anglo.

-Anglo Amalgmated expanded into more expensive features with The Sleeping Tiger, which also marked the beginning of a close relationship with producer Julian Wintle.
+Anglo Amalgamated expanded into more expensive features with The Sleeping Tiger, which also marked the beginning of a close relationship with producer Julian Wintle.
 The company had a huge hit with The Tommy Steele Story in 1957.
 Another profitable association was with producer Peter Rogers who made the Carry On films.

 In 1959 Kinematograph Weekly wrote "Anglo is acknowledged as Britain’s largest independent distribution company, a success story which rates high even by spectacular Wardour Street standards."
 The magazine claimed this success was "based on two factors - an unfailing showmanlike flair for catching the public's eye and, just as important, a knack for surrounding themselves with people as enthusiastic as themselves...
 They have an approving eye for the ingenious; a snort of distaste for the precious."
 (The same article mentions that Anglo intended to make an expensive international movie about the D-Day landings but this does not appear to have happened.)

 The year 1961 was the company's strongest to date.

 In 1962, Associated British Picture Corporation (ABPC) purchased 50% of the shares of Anglo Amalgamated.
 In 1967 they took over 74%.

 At its peak Anglo Amalgamated made a return of £3 million a year.
 After the company went into partnership with EMI Films it became "Anglo-EMI".

 Its library is now owned by StudioCanal via Lumiere Pictures and Television.